 - 1 cup white wine or chicken broth

 - 1 cup heavy whipping cream

 - 6 fresh sage leaves

 - 1. Cover one turkey half with plastic wrap; flatten to 1/2-in. thickness.
 Remove plastic; place half of pancetta and sage over turkey.
 Roll up jelly-roll style, starting with a short side; tie with kitchen string.
 Repeat with the remaining turkey, pancetta and sage.
 Combine the flour, salt and pepper; sprinkle over each turkey.

 - 2. In a large skillet, brown turkey in butter on all sides.
 Place on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 1-1/4 to 1-1/2 hours or until a meat thermometer reads 170°.
+Bake, uncovered, at 325° for 1-1/4 to 1-1/2 hours or until a thermometer reads 170°.
 Let stand for 15 minutes before slicing.

 1 each: 408 calories, 22g fat (10g saturated fat), 144mg cholesterol, 502mg sodium, 7g carbohydrate (1g sugars, 0 fiber), 41g protein.